 “Liquid Color Concentrate” means a fluid extract from fruits and/or vegetables reduced by driving off water and that has the purpose of altering the color of materials and/or food.

+“Liquid hydrocarbon fuel” means produced motor gasoline blendstocks, diesel, lubricants, jet fuel, hydrocarbon gas liquids sold as finished fuels, and any functionally equivalent non-fossil hydrocarbon fuels or non-fossil hydrocarbon fuel blendstocks, such as renewable diesel, renewable naphtha, and sustainable aviation fuel.
+Liquid hydrocarbon fuels exclude unfinished oils, residual oils, refinery fuel gas, petroleum coke, ethanol, biodiesel, asphalt, and road oils.

 “Liquid Hydrogen" means hydrogen in a liquid state.

 “Milk” means the lacteal secretion, practically free from colostrum, obtained by the complete milking of one or more healthy cows.
 Milk that is in final package form for beverage use shall have been pasteurized or ultra-pasteurized, and shall contain not less than 8 ¼ percent milk solids not fat and not less than 3 ¼ percent milk fat.
 Milk may have been adjusted by separating part of the milk fat from, or by adding cream to, concentrated milk, dry whole milk, skim milk, concentrated skim milk, or nonfat dry milk.
 Milk may be homogenized.